 The Equine Studies Department offers, in conjunction with the Office of Academic Affairs, a Semester Abroad for equine majors in either their Junior year or the first semester of their Senior year.
-The principal program offered is for students wishing to study to take the British Horse Society's Preliminary Teaching Certification exam, but other programs are available.
 Information on these programs may be obtained directly from the Equine Studies Department Chairperson.
 Students receiving Centenary scholarships or grants must contact the Financial Aid Office for the details on the limit of Centenary funds a student may receive while studying abroad.
 Students must complete a "letter of intent" and a Study Abroad/Off Campus Study application at least two semesters before their intended semester abroad, but no later than April 1, to be considered for the Equine Semester Abroad.
 Approval by the Equine Studies Department and all offices listed on the Study Abroad/Off Campus Study form is required.
 In order to be eligible to apply for the Equine Semester Abroad Program, it is recommended that students have a minimum cumulative grade point average of 3.000.
-In addition, students must be riding at an Intermediate level or above on the flat and over fences to be considered.
 This is a competitive application.